gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

         Nothing
 ```

-If a non-negative number is provided, the function calcualtes its square root and wraps it in a `Just`.
+If a non-negative number is provided, the function calculates its square root and wraps it in a `Just`.
 Negative values will always result in the `Nothing` constructor being returned.
 We can handle both situations with some pattern matching: